Hygiene theater at restaurants is creating endless plastic waste

-Andrea Reusing, a James Beard Award–winning chef, has dozens of decisions to make about how to keep her employees and customers safe when she reopens the patio of Lantern, her popular Chapel Hill, North Carolina, restaurant.
+Andrea Reusing, a James Beard Award–winning chef, had dozens of decisions to make about how to keep her employees and customers safe when she reopened the patio of Lantern, her popular Chapel Hill, North Carolina, restaurant.
 One item on her worry list: guidance from the Centers for Disease Control and Prevention that encourages restaurants to use disposable dishes and cutlery to cut down on germ exposure.
-She cringes at the thought of all those utensils, dishes, napkins, and tablecloths flooding the landfill.
+She cringed at the thought of all those utensils, dishes, napkins, and tablecloths flooding the landfill.
 Her industry has always faced a “big packaging nightmare,” Reusing says, but now, “it’s painful.”

 Just how painful is hard to say—it’s not clear exactly how many restaurants have switched to disposables.
 But extrapolating from pre-pandemic studies of California restaurants, a midsize restaurant with 30 seats went through 17,800 disposable cups and utensils in a year.
 Multiply that by 520,000—the number of US restaurants that the consulting firm McKinsey estimates survived the COVID-19 shutdowns—and you get more than 9 billion pieces of trash in one year.
 And bursting landfills aren’t the only problem: The uptick in plastic restaurant waste, advocates point out, will be especially acute in Black and Brown communities.
 Eddie Bautista, executive director of the NYC Environmental Justice Alliance, explains that cities tend to route garbage trucks through these neighborhoods, adding more diesel fumes to already high levels of air pollution.
 “Every ton of waste we’re not recycling or we’re not diverting from landfills and incinerators comes through our communities,” he says.